virtualcitySYSTEMS/map-ui/documentation/LEGEND.md

 ### Adding a legend to a style

-Legends belonging to styles should always be defined ton the style and not on the layer!
+Legends belonging to styles should always be defined on the style and not on the layer!
 Legends of styles are shown whenever the style is active on an active layer.
 It overwrites a legend definition on the layer, if one is existing.
 If style changes, the legend updates accordingly.